Martin Gottfried: Drama critic and educator

 In 1974, he became the drama critic for the New York Post.
 Four years later, he "Americanized" the West End musical Bar Mitzvah Boy for an off-Broadway production.

 In 1979, Gottfried began writing for the Saturday Review, the same year Harry N. Abrams, Inc. published his Broadway Musicals.
 In 1991, it was joined by a sequel, More Broadway Musicals. and "In Person," a tribute to performing artists.

-Until recently the drama critic for the New York Law Journal, Gottfried has conducted a series of "Conversations" at the 92nd Street Y as well as at the New School of Social Research and the Metropolitan Museum of Art.
-Participants have included Stephen Sondheim, Andrew Lloyd Webber, Harold Prince, Jane Alexander, Christopher Walken and Richard Dreyfuss.
-Gottfried also has been a contributor to The New York Times Sunday Magazine, Vogue, the Yale Drama Review and Condé Nast Traveler.
-He also writes regular articles on the performing arts for Stagebill, the program distributed in theaters and concert halls across America.
+As drama critic for the New York Law Journal, Gottfried conducted a series of "Conversations" at the 92nd Street Y as well as at the New School of Social Research and the Metropolitan Museum of Art.
+Participants included Stephen Sondheim, Andrew Lloyd Webber, Harold Prince, Jane Alexander, Christopher Walken and Richard Dreyfuss.
+Gottfried also was a contributor to The New York Times Sunday Magazine, Vogue, the Yale Drama Review and Condé Nast Traveler.
+He also wrote regular articles on the performing arts for Stagebill, the program distributed in theaters and concert halls across America.

-He has been a guest professor of theater at the Columbia University School of the Arts, Carnegie-Mellon University, Rutgers University and the Colorado College, as well as a Visiting Artist/Professor at the College of Santa Fe.
+He was a guest professor of theater at the Columbia University School of the Arts, Carnegie-Mellon University, Rutgers University and the Colorado College, as well as a Visiting Artist/Professor at the College of Santa Fe.

 He died of complications of pneumonia at the age of 80 on March 6, 2014, in Manhattan.
 He was married to Jane Lahr, daughter of Bert Lahr and sister of John Lahr.